 Sadly these serious injuries are also becoming the norm for much younger athletes.
 But it doesn’t have to be that way.

-In a recent article Doctor Dwight Chapin responds to a question from the mom of a teenage hockey player and explains the cause of overuse injuries in young athletes:
+In a recent Globe and Mail article, Dr. Dwight Chapin responds to a question from the mom of a teenage hockey player and explains the cause of overuse injuries in young athletes: